umm-csci-3403-fall-2019/pre-lab-2-c-programming-UnwarySage/leak_report.md

 # Obeservations
 `cleaned` on line 62 in the original file is used to make a calculation, and could be freed afterwards, say on line 69.
 It is the only leak detected by Valgrind

+## Solution
+At first I tried directly to free `cleaned`, and it worked for most cases.
+However, I would be warned whenever the function was called on the empty string.
+I tried at first to check if the string was empty, but couldn't find a way that didn't add more leaks.
+I turned the problem around and solved it by using `strdup` to make a duplicate of the empty string, reasoning this would use `malloc` or it's brethren under the hood.
+This meant all returns from strip would be `malloc`ed strings, and could be `free`d with egalitarian impunity.